IamJackReed/psm/docs/experiments/make-learning-an-ongoing-activity,-not-a-scrum-event.md

 13. From whom did you recently earn recognition and appreciation?
 In which situation?
 14. What is some thing we can automate that would make our lives as a team much easier?
 15. What is an organisation or team we should visit because we can probably learn a ton from them?
-16.What should be the legacy of our team?
+16. What should be the legacy of our team?
 How do you want this team to be remembered?
 17. What would constitute a 'perfect' day for you?
 18. What does being a good colleague mean to you?
 19. With whom in our organisation should we have more empathy?
 Why?